FrankNPC/bitryon-spring-rmi-http/README.md

 > AccountServiceImpl.login(String username, String password) -> account/login.
 > method name in the service should be different.
+> so client and server can communicate through HTTP, like the app/h5/SDKs call to the service.

  - The parameters right on the method in types of primitives will be in the URL as query string.

 > keeping the parameter names by [-parameters].

- - Configure serializer and deserializer if needed or leave it to default.
+ - Configure serializer and deserializer if needed or leave it to default jackson ObjectMapper

 > See [RestClient.builder().messageConverters(HttpMessageConverter)](https://github.com/FrankNPC/bitryon-spring-rmi-http/blob/master/src/main/java/io/bitryon/spring/rmi/http/subscriber/AbstractInvokerClient.java#L103)

  - Examples:

 > Server side: [ExampleServiceProvider](https://github.com/FrankNPC/bitryon-spring-rmi-http/blob/master/src/test/java/io/bitryon/spring/rmi/http/prodiver/ExampleServiceProvider.java)

 > Client side: [ExampleServiceSubscriber](https://github.com/FrankNPC/bitryon-spring-rmi-http/blob/master/src/test/java/io/bitryon/spring/rmi/http/subscriber/ExampleServiceSubscriber.java)